zacqoo/semantic_segmentation_vegetation_colab/README.md

 See Colab (Jupyter) notebooks "main_keras_flow.ipynb" for more details.
 The code can be used for other objects in satellite/ drone images.

 ## Create masks
 We use [Labelbox](https://www.labelbox.com/) to create mask on target vegetation features, as a team effort.
-Labelbox allows multiple users to label/ create masks on the images together.
+Labelbox allows multiple users to label/ create masks on the images together. (*Most masks were made by Lance Lamore.)

 ![sample_1.jpeg](sample_1.jpeg)
 ![sample_1_mask.png](sample_1_mask.png)